 Yes, yes you do.
 Always have a question prepared because it shows that you are keen and showing interest.
 A lot of the time, you may find a few of your questions answered in the interview so it’s always good to have more than one.

 I know all that is a lot to take in but take a deep breath and relax.
 You’ve got this!
 Go in there and show them why they need you, not why you need them.
 If you do so happen to get a job because of these tips, I enjoy Maltesers ;)

 - Read Next

 - 5 things to do when you have settled in What's around Birley?
 Can you have a good night out without alcohol?
 Exploring Outside of Manchester: Blackpool Can't doze off?
-How Britney Spears affected my mental health.
+How to find a part time job How Britney Spears affected my mental health.
 What is a Course Rep and why become one?
-3 Manchester museums you NEED to visit 5 unusual nights out in Manchester Looking for a part-time job?
-We can help!
-Spill The Beans #3: Food Tips From An MMU Student 10 best things about being a Student Ambassador
+3 Manchester museums you NEED to visit 5 unusual nights out in Manchester How to be organised: Tips from a final year student

 - Christmas Contact Centre My top 10 things to do over the Winter Break!
 Short Term Lets Christmas Switch Off 2018 A guide to the Manchester Christmas Markets